ForeignGods/Sorting-Algorithms-Blender/README.md

 <li>Click the play button to run the script.</li>
 </ol>

+## Limitations
+These visualizations don't show the efficiency of the algorithms.<br>
+They only visualize movement of the elements within the array.<br>
+But the array access and comparison counters are indicators of the time complexity of the algorithms.<br>
+For more information about the time complexity, you can take a look at the [Big O Table](#table-of-sorting-algorithms).<br>

 ## Possible Updates

 Below I compiled a list of features that could be implemented in the future.